 You will receive one of the following decisions:

 - an unconditional offer

 - a place on the waiting list

 - a decline

 We regret, given the large number of applicants, that we are unable to give feedback on examination results.

-In June, we will invite all new starters for a taster morning, so that they can meet the rest of their class and their teacher.
-That evening, we also invite all new parents in for a welcome evening and a chance to meet the Head of Year, the class teachers, current parents and the new parents joining that year.
+In June, we will invite all new starters to a taster morning, so that they can meet the rest of their class and their teacher.
+We also invite all new parents to join us in the evening for a reception where you will have the opportunity to meet your child's Head of Year and class teachers, and to meet with other new parents.

 Admissions Frequently Asked Questions (FAQs)

 We know that you will have a lot of questions when choosing a school.
 We are always happy to answer your questions.
 You can call us directly on 01372 822423 or you can email firstname.lastname@example.org.
 Here are some of the questions we get asked most frequently.
 (Click on the small red arrows to reveal the answers.)